Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • Information regarding emergency caregiver funding, Kin-GAP, CalWORKS, Adoption Assistance Payments (AAP)

-All newly identified relative and NREFMs will be assessed to see how they can be involved in the child's life and how they can support the child's placement and Case Plan, such as assisting with respite care, transportation needs, family time, etc. If needed, a Child and Family Team meeting can be used to identify and to determine a relative's willingness to provide care for the child.
+All newly identified relatives and NREFMs will be assessed to see how they can be involved in the child's life and how they can support the child's placement and Case Plan, such as assisting with respite care, transportation needs, family time, etc. If needed, a Child and Family Team meeting can be used to identify and to determine a relative's willingness to provide care for the child.

 PROCEDURE